yodrew/yodrew.github.io/f/fasting.md

 Since the beginning of humanity the men had recourse to the fast, instinctively, to recover from acute affections, such as fever,  indigestion, pain, etc..
 But it was only one short fast, which did not exceed a few days.

 In addition, much longer fasts were practised, but with a spiritual aim, which does not interest us here.
 Moses, Mohammad and Jesus-Christ, fasted 40 days with a spiritual aim.
-Only among these three prophets, Mohammad advised with Moslems to fast to recover health ( <u>The Coran </u>), but it does not seem that he is heard.
+Only among these three prophets, Mohammad advised with Moslems to fast to recover health (_The Coran_), but it does not seem that he is heard.
 It was at the 7th century.

 But before, little before the birth of Jesus-Christ,  at the time of Hippocrates, there were houses of fast in ancient Greece.
 The patients ran up to look after themselves of all the diseases and cured.
-One will read the chapter which I devoted to this, at the beginning of volume I of my book  <u>Eat Nature, Health Nature</u>.
+One will read the chapter which I devoted to this, at the beginning of volume I of my book  _Eat Nature, Health Nature_.

 Then to the nineteenth century, in 1822, Doctor Jennings, hygienist pioneer in the U.S.A., discovered and had recourse to the long fast to make it possible for the patients to recover.